This is an inline carousel of images and or videos of this pet.

 - White / Cream , Yellow / Tan / Blond / Fawn

 - Coat length

 - Vaccinations up to date, spayed / neutered.

 SEE VIDEO ALSO ON THIS PAGE!

-The home we seek is one where people will embrace a bonded pair.
-They cannot and will not be split up nor will we allow them to be split up post adoption.
-I feel that they would be fine with cats with the proper introductions and adjustment.
-They both get along just fine with all the other dogs at the rescue.
-Both girls are spayed, fully vaccinated (including rabies), Front-lined, dewormed, and micro-chipped.
-If you are interested in discussing this duo, please contact Angel’s Heart Dog Rescue at: firstname.lastname@example.org.
+Sebastian is neutered, fully vaccinated (including rabies), Front-lined, dewormed, and micro-chipped.
+If you are interested in discussing Sebastian for a possible adoption, please contact Angel’s Heart Dog Rescue at: and provide the information requested in the first paragraph of this Bio.
 The phone number to the rescue is: 626-340-9316.
-There is no need to phone the rescue until you have first submitted an interest via e-mail.
-Please visit my website at: http://www.angelsheartdogrescue.com and go to the Adoption Tab to read about the adoption process and fees; thank you!
+There is no need to phone the rescue unless you do not receive a response from your email.
+Please also visit my website at: http://www.angelsheartdogrescue.com and go to the Adoption Tab to read about the adoption process and fees; thank you!

 Ask About Sebastian - I do not shed!

 Angel's Heart Dog Rescue